aadilmallick/my-notes-docusaurus/docs/ai-engineering/01-Anthropic-slop-mastery.md

 #### The 6-part prompt framework

-- Give context: Be specific about what you want, why you want it, and relevant background
+- **Give context:** Be specific about what you want, why you want it, and relevant background
-- Show examples: Demonstrate the output style or format you're looking for
+- **Show examples**: Demonstrate the output style or format you're looking for
-- Specify constraints: Clearly define format, length, and other output requirements
+- **Specify constraints**: Clearly define format, length, and other output requirements
-- Break complex tasks into steps: Guide the AI through multi-step reasoning
+- **Break complex tasks into steps**: Guide the AI through multi-step reasoning
-- Ask the AI to think first: Give space for the AI to work through its process
+- **Ask the AI to think first**: Give space for the AI to work through its process
-- Define the AI's role or tone: Specify how you want the AI to communicate
+- **Define the AI's role or tone**: Specify how you want the AI to communicate

 ### 4D framework for AI fluency